-Submitted On: 7/21/2025 Docket Number: 25-EPIC-01
+Submitted On: 7/23/2025 Docket Number: 25-EPIC-01

-Supporting a California Close loop Critical Mineral Supply Chain from Industrial Wastes for Clean Energy Manufacturing
+(Updated) Supporting a California Close loop Critical Mineral Supply Chain from Industrial Wastes for Clean Energy Manufacturing

-Manara Materials encourages the support for enabling environmentally friendly and zero waste technology to localize a critical mineral supply chain in California to support clean energy manufacturing and advanced manufacturing.
-In doing so, EPIC support can catalyze the creation of a close loop critical mineral supply chain in the state that revolves around California material recycling and refining jobs for Californians to make clean energy products for California
+Manara Materials proposes a project to advance environmentally friendly and zero waste technology to localize a critical mineral supply chain in California to support clean energy manufacturing and advanced manufacturing.
+The proposed concept project supports the creation of a close loop critical mineral supply chain in the state that revolves around promoting a California material recycling and refining workforce to make clean energy products for California and the world.